Braith Anasta: Post-playing career

+Anasta has been accused of a conflict of interest combining his roles as broadcaster at Fox and player manager.
+According to journalist Nick Tedeschi, Anasta "has used his platform to push his clients, an obscene conflict of interest that would not be tolerated in any other sport or any other industry."
+In May 2024 journalist Danny Weidler wrote this conflict was "particularly relevant when he discusses South Sydney, as he has had issues with the club due to the dropping of one of his clients, halfback Lachlan Ilias.
+The line between manager and media pundit is blurred."
+Weidler also alleged "Even some of Anasta’s closest colleagues are questioning his irritability and inability to handle criticism."

+In May 2024, Anasta was involved in a verbal altercation with South Sydney player Latrell Mitchell at a Chinese restaurant in Surry Hills.
+Mitchell was reportedly angry over a perception of unfair criticism from Anasta towards himself and the South Sydney club.

 Personal life

 Anasta became engaged to model and actress Jodi Gordon in July 2011 and the couple married on 14 October 2012.
-They have a daughter together called Aleeia, born 1 March 2014.
+They have a daughter together, born 1 March 2014.
 On 11 December 2015, Anasta and Gordon confirmed their separation after three years of marriage.

 Anasta starting dating personal trainer Rachael Lee in 2016.
-They welcomed their first child together, a daughter named Gigi, on 21 January 2018.
-Lee also has a son named Addison from a previous relationship.
+They welcomed their first child together, a daughter, on 21 January 2018.
+Lee also has a son from a previous relationship.

 Anasta is an avid golfer playing off a handicap of +1.
-He received a playing invitation to compete in the 2011 NSW PGA Championship.
+He received a playing invitation to compete in the 2011 New South Wales PGA Championship.